pschulk/Microsoft_Studio_Analysis_Phase_1/README.md

 The dataset was filtered for movies that had worldwide gross profit greater than the those within the 25th quartile in order to analyze the movies that exceled and profited to a worldwide audience rather than domestically.
 Our focus were the top grossing movies.
 The dataset was filtered to only the most recent decade of movies (2009-2019) in order to keep the analysis focused on current movie metrics.
 The movie genres that made up less than 1% of the data were dropped to prevent outliers from affecting the overall data.
 Identifying trends in the movies that remain in the data set allowed us to base our recommendations on the most well received movies.

+## Limitations

+ - Financial data not adjusted for inflation
+ - Missing data
+ - Data Pollution
+ - Cost of acquiring pre-existing intellectual property not factored in

 ## Data Modeling

 Charts were created to provide a visual reference for the master data set.
 Charting the highest grossing movies compared to their genre, release month, runtime, and number of votes allowed for quick identification of the most frequently occuring variables in successful movies.
 Statistical measures like the mean and bottom 25% quartile were applied to find average values across the dataset and remove the worst performing movies.